-- Complete all required coursework (a minimum of 54-credit hours as outlined in the EdD program); - Maintain a 3.0 cumulative grade point average; - Receive no lower than a B- in all core, research methods, and concentration area courses; - Pass the DRP proposal defense after the completion of all coursework and all required program assessments; - Satisfactorily complete and defend the Doctoral Research Project final dissertation; and - Submit a completed, corrected, and approved copy of the DRP to the program.
+- Complete all required coursework (a minimum of 54-credit hours as outlined in the EdD program). - Maintain a 3.0 cumulative grade point average. - Receive no lower than a B- in all courses. - Pass the DRP proposal defense after the completion of all coursework and all required program assessments. - Satisfactorily complete and defend the Doctoral Research Project final dissertation; and - Submit a completed, corrected, and approved copy of the DRP to the program.